Max Height

 Price

 The trek starts from Besisahar and moves through many villages and human settlement areas.
 The ever-expanding terraced fields and landscapes offer you the best experience along with magnetic glimpses of Himalayan peaks.
-Walking through the village areas, we also get a chance to enjoy the traditional and unique culture of Brahmins, Tibetan, Thakali and Gurung community.
-Several monasteries, gompas, and Chortens decorated with colorful Buddhist flags during our journey reflects the people’s inclination towards Buddhist religion.
+Walking through the village areas, we also get a chance to enjoy the traditional and unique culture of Brahmins, Tibetan, Thakali, and Gurung communities.
+Several monasteries, gompas, and Chortens decorated with colorful Buddhist flags during our journey reflect the people’s inclination towards the Buddhist religion.
 You get to know the traditional culture and way of life of remote Nepalese people.
 The brightly colored and well-kept tea houses and restaurants are found along the way where you can get good rest and enjoy the traditional Nepalese cuisine.

 Another interesting place we visit on this trek is Muktinath and Poon Hill.
 Muktinath (God of Salvation) is one of the religious places in Nepal, where devotees throng from all over Nepal.
 The place is equally famous as a tourist destination.
-The 108 water sprouts and abundant fossils found in this area make it very special for the tourists and religious people.
+The 108 water sprouts and abundant fossils found in this area make it very special for tourists and religious people.
 And from the top of Poon Hill, you get to view the exquisite panoramic beauty of the Annapurna range with a view of the Peaks like Mount Annapurna, Hiunchuli, and many others.

-Apart from these places we visit in this circuit trek, the striking natural beauty with a magnificent close-up view of the mountain, the ever-expanding vast landscapes, valleys, gorges, waterfalls, passes and hot water springs make this trek the famous and most sought treks in Nepal.
+Apart from these places we visit in this circuit trek, the striking natural beauty with a magnificent close-up view of the mountain, the ever-expanding vast landscapes, valleys, gorges, waterfalls, passes, and hot water springs make this trek the famous and most sought treks in Nepal.

 Trip Highlights: